emilyjspencer/Notes/PHP/README.md

 ### Associative arrays

-* Simply refers to arrays contain key/value pairs
+* Simply refers to arrays that contain key/value pairs
 * => is used to separate each key from its respective pair
 * To print associative arrays - use the print_r() function